emmanueldev498/Network-Traffic-Analysis-Wireshark-Lab/README.md

 - DNS queries reveal all domains the infected host attempted to contact
 - Investigated C2 domain (`vadusa.xyz`) on VirusTotal and it was found to be a malicious url
 - Malware often queries multiple domains for redundancy check all external queries
-- Legitimate looking domains can be used for C2 always cross reference with VirusTotal
+- Legitimate looking domains can be used for C2; always cross-reference with VirusTotal

 ---